tarekmohameddev/sharqia/ai/bulk-orders-actions-and-printed-status.md

    - Change status → confirm → updates allowed orders.
    - Print selected → downloads a merged PDF of selected orders.
    - Print all in filtered results → downloads a merged PDF of all orders matching current filters.
+   - Print unprinted → downloads a merged PDF of only the unprinted orders matching current filters.

 ### Notes
 - Printed status is a historical flag and is not reset on subsequent order edits.